roytang/blog/content/posts/2008/10/gpt-taipei-i-top8.md

 url: /2008/10/gpt-taipei-i-top8/
 ---

-I haven&#8217;t had a top eight result in a while.
+I haven&'t had a top eight result in a while.
 Thank goodness for limited season!

 I registered a deck that I would have loved to play, with highlights such as Caldera Hellion, 2 Oblivion Rings and 2 Resounding Thunders, plus a lot of good blue/black stuff.
-Of course, we pass the card pools and here&#8217;s the one I ended up playing:
+Of course, we pass the card pools and here&'s the one I ended up playing:

 <div class="decklist">
   <ul class="decklist_group">